Blog

 What is keyword research?

-Keyword research is a process of searching for keywords, related keywords, volumes and level of competition for the topics we are going to write about.
+The keyword research o keyword research is a process of searching for keywords, related keywords, volumes and level of competition for the topics we are going to write about.

 What is it for?

-Herramientas SEO
+SEO Tools

-Keyword research is used to find the right keywords to generate traffic and/or conversions for your site.
+The keyword research is used to find the right keywords to generate traffic and/or conversions for your site.

--Hey, we’re here, we can help you!
+-Hey, we're here!
+We can help you!

 This is why it is also good to offer information that, although it will not generate conversions, will make them start to become familiar with our brand.